What Moms Need Most. Part VI: Moms Need a Healthy Marriage

 Moms Need a Healthy Marriage is Part VI of the “What Moms Need Most” series! *You can find the introduction and a link to all of the posts in the series HERE.

-First, a quick note to single Moms: There are plenty of single moms who read my blog and I don’t want to be insensitive to you in this post.
-My heart goes out to you as I’m guessing you did not plan to be raising a child (or children) on your own.
+First, a quick note to single Moms: There are plenty of single moms who read my blog, and I don’t want to be insensitive to you in this post.
+My heart goes out to you, as I’m guessing you did not plan to be raising a child (or children) on your own.
 I hope the other posts in this series are a big encouragement to you, and perhaps some of the principles in this post will still support you or give you some thoughts to tuck away in case your status changes. 😉 Keep doing the good, hard work you’re doing, and know that God sees everything you do.

 Moms: A strong marriage is worth your efforts.
 Even while raising kids — especially while raising kids.
 I cannot emphasize enough the importance of making your marriage a really big deal.
 However, I understand that…